maknop/backstage-plugin-advanced-cluster-security/README.md

 cp -R catalog_default catalog
 ```

-Edit line 20 of `./catalog/components/test-app.yaml` to have a comma separated string of deployment names from the ACS API you wish to test.
+Edit line 20 of `./catalog/components/test-app.yaml` to have deployment namhave deployment name(s).
+You can reference one or multiple by adding a comma separated string of deployment names.
+This will allow multipe deployments to display vulnerability data about them.

 ### Export Environment Variables

 The `ACS_API_URL` and `ACS_API_KEY` will need to be set in order for the route to work in the `app-config.yaml` file.
 The purpose of this route is to access data from the ACS endpoint.
+Additionally, in order for the `View in Advanced Cluster Security` button to work, you will need to provide the `ACS_URL` environment variable.

 To start the app, run:
 ```sh